ankrh/BPM-Matlab/README.md

 The fibres can be bent, tapered and twisted as follows:

 - `P.taperScaling`
-The ratio of the width of the structure at the end of the segment to the width at the beginning of the segment.
+(Default: 1) The ratio of the width of the structure at the end of the segment to the width at the beginning of the segment.
 - `P.twistRate`
-The rate of rotation in units of radians per meter.
+(Default: 0) The rate of rotation in units of radians per meter.
 - `P.bendDirection`
-Direction of the bending in degrees, in a polar coordinate system with 0° to the right (towards positive x) and increasing angles in counterclockwise direction.
+(Default: 0) Direction of the bending in degrees, in a polar coordinate system with 0° to the right (towards positive x) and increasing angles in counterclockwise direction.
 - `P.bendingRoC`
-Radius of curvature of the bend in meters.
+(Default: Inf) Radius of curvature of the bend in meters.

 ##### Video saving
 Optionally, the figure can be saved to a video during simulation, check Example6.m on how to do that.
 The following parameters can be used:

 - `P.saveVideo`
-Set this to `true` to record the field intensity and phase profiles at different transverse planes in preparation of saving to a video.
-Default is `false`.
+(Default: false) Set this to `true` to record the field intensity and phase profiles at different transverse planes in preparation of saving to a video.
 - `P.videoName`
 Set the name of the video to be saved.
 - `P.finalizeVideo`
-This controls whether the video should be finalised and saved after the current segment.
+(Default: true) This controls whether the video should be finalised and saved after the current segment.
 Set this to `true` if the current segment is the last segment in your simulation, and to `false` otherwise.

 ##### Colormaps of the graphs